bonolo/unfao-fert-crop/README.md

 ### China: Median area planted & production tonnage, 2017-2021, by crop

 This required aggregating data for selected years and grouping the groups by various criteria (broadacre, tree nuts, special interest, currently marketed to).
-Each criteria was assigned a color.
+Each group was assigned a color.
 We can see that certain crops of interest have high potential.
-Tree nuts, not so much.
+Tree nuts seemed not to be promising.

 I had to apply log transformations to the scale to avoid all points being gathered in the lower left.
 Requires some explanation to unsophisticated audiences.